Chart Color Schemes

 Oran Park's residents boast exceedingly positive health performance metrics with common health conditions somewhat prevalent across both younger and older age cohorts

-Private health cover rate is very high at approximately 57% of the total population (~14,783 people), compared to 52.5% across Greater Sydney.
-Asthma and mental health issues are the most common medical conditions, affecting 6.7 and 5.6% of residents respectively.
-80.8% of residents declare themselves completely clear of medical ailments, compared to 77.9% across Greater Sydney.
-Oran Park has 6.1% of residents aged 65 and over (1,595 people), lower than the 10.1% in Greater Sydney.
-Health outcomes among seniors present some challenges, requiring more attention than the broader population.
+The most prevalent medical conditions are asthma (6.7%) and mental health issues (5.6%).
+Around 80.8% of residents report no medical ailments, compared to 77.9% in Greater Sydney.
+Oran Park has 6.1% of residents aged 65 and over (1,628 people), lower than the 10.1% in Greater Sydney.
+Health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health